legal resources necessary to hold negligent facilities accountable.

 The facility Administrator said that “the family has to be notified about a change of condition and transfer” out of the facility.Are You the Victim of Abuse and Neglect at Bradford Heights Health and Rehabilitation Center?
 We Can Help

-Our law firm offers every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family’s damages.
+Our network of attorneys offers every client a “No Win/No-Fee” Guarantee, meaning you will owe us nothing if we are unable to obtain compensation to recover your family’s damages.
 We can start on your case today to ensure you receive compensation for your damages.
 All information you share with our law offices will remain confidential.